Tax-loss harvesting, explained

 • Take advantage of down markets, which typically offer more opportunities for investors to use tax-loss harvesting proceeds to purchase other stocks at competitive prices.

-• Spread out your losses: You may use capital losses in any tax year to offset capital gains, and when those are exhausted to reduce up to $3,000 of other income, leaving any remaining capital losses to be carried forward to use in future tax years.
+• Spread out your losses.
+You may use capital losses to offset capital gains in the year they are incurred, and when those are exhausted to reduce up to $3,000 of other income, leaving any remaining capital losses to be carried forward to use in future tax years.

 What type of investor should use this strategy – and when?

-Many investors could benefit from tax-loss harvesting, but those in higher tax brackets will likely realize more benefits from this strategy.
+Many investors can benefit from tax-loss harvesting, but those in higher tax brackets will likely realize more benefits from this strategy.

 Generally, tax-loss harvesting should be done when opportunities present themselves – which could be at any time during the year.
-However, some investors may find it helpful to wait until the end of the year because they’ll have a better understanding of their portfolio’s performance (including any capital gain dividends from any mutual fund holdings which usually show up at the end of the year) and potential tax implications at that point.
+However, some investors may find it helpful to wait until the end of the year because they’ll have a better understanding of their portfolio’s performance (including any capital gain dividends from mutual fund holdings which are typically paid out at the end of the year) and total potential tax implications.

 Special considerations for investors